Let an arbitrary vector field $\mathbf{v}$ be given. The ansatz

 \[ \begin{align} \etabi_h\cdot\nabla_hw = \zeta_y\frac{\partial w}{\partial y} \end{align} \]

-leads.
-Now assume a convective tube with amplitude $W$ and variance $\sigma^2$, i.e
+Now assume a convective tube of amplitude $W$ and variance $\sigma^2$, i.e.,

 \[ \begin{align} w = w\left(x, y\right) = W\exp\left(-\frac{x^2 + y^2}{2\sigma^2}\right). \end{align} \]

-The KS was again placed in the center of the tube.
+The coordinate system was again placed in the center of the tube.
 From this it follows

 \[ \begin{align} \frac{\partial w}{\partial y} = -\frac{Wy}{\sigma^2}\exp\left(-\frac{x^2 + y^2}{2\sigma^2}\right). \end{align} \]

-For the y-component of the relative vorticity applies
+For the $y$-component of the relative vorticity, one has

 \[ \begin{align} \zeta_y = \frac{\partial u}{\partial z} - \frac{\partial w}{\partial x}. \end{align} \]